If you invest in your business, you want a return, right?

 It’s that easy—2 to 3 links in every post will start getting more traffic going in the right direction.

 4. Build your list

-The trick is to keep building your list.
+The trick is to make it inviting and easy to join your list.

-And, just like traffic to your website, if you want your list to get bigger you need to track the numbers.
-At least once a month record in a simple spreadsheet the total list size and the change for that month.
+Just like traffic to your website, if you want your list to get bigger, you need to track the numbers.
+At least once a month, record in a simple spreadsheet the total list size and the change for that month.

 5. Ask for the money